 There are a number of things you can do to ensure the lowest possible risk of sudden death while running.

 Regular screenings.
-Get a physical exam before you start running and annually.
-Know your family history, especially if you have a family history of heart disease or a relative who died suddenly before age 50, as genetic heart disease can be a risk factor.
+Get a physical exam before you start your running program and annually.
+Ask about your family history, especially if you have a family history of heart disease or a relative who died suddenly before age 50, as inherited heart disease can be a risk factor.

-People with signs, symptoms, or a known or potential family history of certain heart conditions should have additional testing, Dr. Daubert says.
-This may include an electrocardiogram, echocardiogram, MRI scan, or a heart monitor.
+People with signs, symptoms, or a known or potential family history of certain heart conditions should have additional testing, Dr. Daubert said.
+This may include an electrocardiogram, echocardiogram, MRI, or a heart monitor.
 A stress test may also be needed, according to the Duke University School of Medicine-Duke Health website.

 Recognize worrisome symptoms

 In many cases, there are few or no warning signs of sudden cardiac death in young athletes, explains Dr. Daubert.
-However, if you experience chest pain, shortness of breath, palpitations, excessive fatigue, or lightheadedness and fainting, especially during exercise, you should be thoroughly evaluated before running because these symptoms could signal a heart problem.
+However, if you experience chest pain, shortness of breath, palpitations, excessive fatigue, or lightheadedness and fainting, especially during exercise, you should be thoroughly evaluated before participating in a run, as these symptoms could signal a heart problem.

 Drink enough water because dehydration can put stress on the heart - Photo: AI

 Exercise should be gradually increased in duration and intensity to allow the body to adapt.
-Warm up and cool down properly before exercising.
-Drink plenty of water as dehydration can put stress on the heart.
+Warm up and cool down properly before exercise.
+Drink plenty of water, as dehydration can put stress on the heart.
 Do not push yourself too hard, especially when starting a new exercise program or after a period of inactivity.

 Prepare for emergencies